eudoxia0/eudoxia0.github.io/article/_posts/2023-05-06-nixos-for-the-impatient.md

     neofetch output for my laptop.
 ---

-- NixOS
-    - what it is
-        - declarative
-            - entire system configured from a single `.nix` file
-        - purely-functional
-            - config is reproducible
-    - if this sounds like bullshit: it's not
-        - it's not a timesink like arch or gentoo
-        - there was a time when i might have enjoyed configuring a system from scratch
-        - that time is past
-            - i dont use distros that don't have a graphicall installer
-            - running `fdisk` is below my dignity
-            - i'm not building my own kernel with paranoid build flags
-        - i want something that just works
-    - why should you care?
-        - because i recently switched to it
-        - it's simply delightful
+NixOS is a Linux distribution configured using Nix.
+It is declarative, meaning that the entire system state can be defined in a single `.nix` file; and reproducible, meaning you can have multiple computers set up identically.

+If this sounds like a bullshit timesink like Arch or Gentoo: it's not.
+There was a time when the idea of spending an afternoon typing cryptsetup incantations into a terminal would have been appealing.
+That time is past.
+I don't use distros that lack a graphical installer (running `fdisk` is frankly beneath my dignity) or that require extensive maintenance.
+I'm not building my own kernel with some bespoke set of paranoid `CFLAGS`.
+I just want something that works.

+NixOS works.
+It actually works great.

+This post is about how I set up NixOS.
+I don't know Nix best practices and haven't the time to learn, what I know is my setup works and is easy to understand, and that's good enough at present.

 # Contents